 \subsubsection{The A$_{2g}^-$ irrep.}

 The other leading irrep in \fref{fig:new_phase_diag} is the A$_{2g}^-$ gap function.
 We study the one found at $J/U=0$ and $S^m=0.75$ and denoted by the star ($\bigstar$) symbol, where its real and imaginary parts are shown in \fref{fig:gaps_a2g} for the first positive and negative Matsubara frequencies.
 It has $^+S^+P^+O^-T$ intra-orbital components, which explains the minus superscript in our notation.
-This state is a generalization of regular odd-$\omega$ to a multi-orbital systems where SOC leads to multiple coexisting $SPOT$ contributions.
-In this case, the dominant characters are $^+S^+P^-O^+T$ and $^+S^+P^+O^-T$ in the proportions given in Table~\ref{tab:spot_contributions_b1g_a2g}, with negligible contributions from $^-S^+P^-O^-T$ and $^-S^+P^+O^+T$ characters as well.
+This state is a generalization of regular odd-frequency to a multi-orbital system where SOC leads to multiple coexisting $SPOT$ contributions.
+In this case, the dominant characters are $^+S^+P^-O^+T$ and $^+S^+P^+O^-T$ in the proportions given in Table~\ref{tab:spot_contributions_b1g_a2g}, with negligible contributions from $^-S^+P^-O^-T$ and $^-S^+P^+O^+T$ characters.

-First, the intra-orbital components.
+The dominant components are intra-orbital and transform like $^+S^+P^+O^-T$.
 If we make them real by choosing the appropriate global phase, we find that the whole gap transforms like $\hat{\mathcal{T}} \bm \Delta = \bm \Delta$ under TR symmetry.
 If instead we apply an additional $\pi/2$ phase shift, these intra-orbital components are purely imaginary and the whole gap now transforms like $\hat{\mathcal{T}} \bm \Delta = - \bm \Delta$.
 This global phase invariance is detailed in \sref{sec:supercond_group_time-rev}.

-The intra-orbital $xy;xy$ component is the largest and is characterized by the $\ket{xy;xy} \otimes \sigma_1$ basis function defined in \sref{sec:supercond_group_spin-orb}, which transforms like A$_{1g}$ in orbital space and is a spin 0 A$_{2g}$ triplet in spin space, thus globally transforming like A$_{2g}$.
-In $\textbf{k}$-space, it is almost uniform, transforming like A$_{1g}$ and overall this component transforms like A$_{2g}$.
+The intra-orbital $xy;xy$ component is the largest and is characterized by the $\ket{xy;xy} \otimes \sigma_1$ basis function defined in \sref{sec:supercond_group_spin-orb}, which transforms like A$_{1g}$ in orbital space and is a spin zero A$_{2g}$ triplet in spin space.
+In $\textbf{k}$-space, it is almost uniform, transforming like A$_{1g}$ so that overall this component transforms like A$_{2g}$.
 The other intra-orbital components are much smaller and have the same phase.
 They transform like $\left[\ket{yz;yz} + \ket{zx;zx} \right] \otimes \sigma_1$ in spin-orbital space and they are almost uniform in $\textbf{k}$-space, thus they globally transform like A$_{2g}$ as well.

 Now, because the intra-orbital components are $^+S$ for opposite spins $\sigma_1 = - \sigma_2$, a single spin-flip induced by SOC generates inter-orbital components that are necessarily $^+S$ as well.
 This explains why the dominant $SPOT$ contributions are both triplet.
 Those are of the same order of magnitude as the dominant $xy;xy$ one.
 The real part of $xy;yz$ and imaginary part of $xy;zx$ can be expressed as the $\ket{1+} \otimes \sigma_3 + i \ket{2+}\otimes \sigma_0$ basis function with $^+S^+P^-O^+T$ character, while the imaginary part of $xy;yz$ and real part of $xy;zx$ is instead of the form $\ket{1-} \otimes \sigma_3 + i \ket{2-} \otimes \sigma_0$ with $^+S^+P^+O^-T$ character.
 Both of these transform like A$_{2g}$.
 Looking at the small $yz;zx$ components, their real (imaginary) parts have $^-S^+P^-O^-T$ ($^-S^+P^+O^+P$) characters.
 All components consistently transform like A$_{2g}$ globally.